thisisobate/journey-to-becoming-worldclass/README.md

 day 0009: I will be implementing Docsearch on Thanos website

 day 0010: Submitted my first pull request to Thanos..hope it gets merged.

+day 0011: Had my weekly call with my mentors (Bartek and Lucas).
+Read about data structures and algorithms.